Collapse-Open-Source/AI-Era-release/readme.md

 It returns 1 if there are swearing in the comment and returns 0 if there are not

 ## How to start
-download dependencies: `pip install torch transformers pandas scikit-learn`
+download dependencies (note: firstly download a model from google drive): `pip install torch transformers pandas scikit-learn`

 CLI-mode:
 `python3 ./ai_CLI_starter.py`